 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D3X has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the D3X from Nikon.
+Both the 1DX Mark II and the D3X have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the D3X does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D3X Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon D3X?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.